 Can a student submit an anonymous report?

 Yes, a student can submit an anonymous report of prohibited conduct.
 However, doing so may limit Grayson College's ability to thoroughly investigate the matter, respond appropriately and stop the behavior from reoccurring.

 If a student wants to report prohibited conduct but does not want to pursue action with Grayson College or the criminal justice system, what will happen?

 Once Grayson College knows, or reasonably should have known, that an incident of prohibited conduct has occurred, the college MUST respond and investigate the matter.
-When an incident of prohibited conduct is reported, Grayson College will follow its policies and procedures, even if the victim does not wish to pursue action with the campus?
-Yes, if the incident occurred at an off-campus Grayson College sponsored event and/or the behavior is impacting the student's ability to participate in the College's educational programs, the student should report the incident to the appropriate Grayson
+When an incident of prohibited conduct is reported, Grayson College will follow its policies and procedures, even if the victim does not wish to pursue action with the College or the criminal justice system.

-Can a student report an incident of prohibited conduct that occurred off
+Can a student report an incident of prohibited conduct that occurred off campus?